In this article, I will show you exactly how I went from skinny fat to ripped rather effortlessly in 12 weeks.

 The first and most important part for building muscle is doing some sort of resistance training.
 For your body to effectively build and preserve muscle it must have a reason to do so.
 That reason is constantly challenging your body with methods that is known to achieve hypertrophy (building of new muscle tissue).

-I’ve written a complete guide that’s free on this site, that walks you through step by step how to set up a muscle and strength program for yourself.
+Check out the complete muscle and strength training guide, that I wrote, which walks you through step by step how to set up a muscle and strength training program for yourself.

 For the scope of this article though, I’ll give you the method that I used to successfully maintain, and even build a few pounds of muscle while I lost 30 pounds of fat.